Delafloxacin (By mouth)

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, myasthenia gravis, or a history of nerve problems or seizures.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, myasthenia gravis, diabetes, aortic aneurysm (bulge in the wall of the largest artery), or a history of nerve problems, seizures, brain problems, stroke, or mental illness.
 Tell your doctor if you have had tendon or joint problems, including rheumatoid arthritis, or if you have received a transplant.

 - This medicine may cause the following problems: